jcbashdown/traffic-flood/README.md

 # TODO

--   Script to combine weather with traffic with image names array to json
-    -   Test drive.
-Work out if precip is accumulation before.
-Assign less frequent to more frequent.
+-   Work out if precip is accumulation up to hour, 30 mins either side? after?
+May have to work this our from traffic effects
-        -   Find every unique timestamp.
-Assign traffic and image path and then most recent previous rain
--   better/more faded background map image
--   UI (probably separate repo)
 -   Enable partial updates of traffic and weather

 # TODO tidying